Skip to content

 • Lima is usually the cleaner lighter stop when you want continuity without overbuilding the day

-• East Bloomfield works best as the eastern handoff town rather than a full anchor
+• East Bloomfield works best as the eastern connector town rather than a full anchor

 Linger towns